Nutritional Intervention for College Students with Depression

 Study Activities

 The purpose of this randomized controlled study is to investigate the effectiveness of a 3-month dietary intervention on the quality of life, pain, and inflammation in women with endometriosis.
 The intervention includes learning and adapting to the Whole Food Plant-Based diet.
+The diet consists of key plant foods and eliminates animal-based products and processed foods.
 The study activities also include three visits to complete questionnaires aimed at addressing the study's clinical objectives and to provide blood samples for inflammatory biomarker analysis.

 Principal Investigator(s)